Bitcoin Lesson Plan for Elementary Students

 Keep reading

-Teaching Kids About Saving vs. Spending (Two-Jar Activity)
+Teaching Kids About Saving vs. Spending

 A hands-on lesson for teaching kids ages 6-9 the difference between saving and spending.
 Uses two jars, real coins, and a savings goal they pick themselves.

-How to Teach Scarcity: A Hands-On Activity for Kids
+How to Teach Scarcity to Kids

 A 15-minute hands-on activity that teaches kids ages 6-9 about scarcity using beans.
 Three rounds that build from simple buying to understanding inflation.